kylefoxaustin/jaws/README.md

 ## Acknowledgments

-JAWS2 was developed to assist with hardware testing and memory subsystem analysis.
+JAWS was developed to assist with hardware testing and memory subsystem analysis.

 ## Maintainer